Joshua D Sosin

 Associate Professor of Classical Studies

-The other, more 'traditional' half of my scholarship lies at what I like to call the intersection of law, economics, and religion.
+The 'traditional' part of my work lies at what I like to call the intersection of law, economics, and religion.
 Under that broad rubric I have written on currency standards and exchange, ancient charitable foundations, funding of eponymous festivals, grain supply, land leasing, taxation and tax shelter, diplomacy, and other subjects.
 I have long tended to pursue these subjects with a special focus on their representation in documentary sources (inscriptions, papyri, and coins).
 But lately, I've grown increasingly interested in Athenian law and so not only in the orators but also in the lexicographic, encyclopedic, and scholiastic traditions that preserve such a wealth of information on the subject (see Harpokration On Line).
-I have been especially drawn to what the law has to say about personal status (citizens, slaves, freedmen, metics, aliens).
+I have been especially drawn to what the law has to say about personal status (citizens, enslaved people, freedpersons, metics, non-citizens).

 When I am not on the clock I am often on my bike (er, bikes), on pavement, on dirt, around town, in the middle of nowhere, for a few minutes, for a few days (punk still in the earbuds [first 6 sec.]; for ramblings on how punk, cycling, and classics are somehow the same experience for me listen to Mirror of Antiquity ep.5).
 Maybe it's that same freedom to roam that draws me.